Dividend Tax in France - Cost-Effective Legal Advice for Investors

-When it comes to social security contributions, as dividends represent income from assets, they are subject to five social security deductions at source and the total tax leads to a 15.5 percent rate in 2012.
-However, in 2013, the rate of the general social contributions was reduced to 5.1 percent from 5.8%.
+When it comes to social security contributions, as dividends represent income from assets, they are subject to five social security deductions at source and the total tax leads to a 15.5% rate in 2012.
+However, in 2013, the rate of the general social contributions was reduced to 5.1% from 5.8%.
 One of our French lawyers can tell you more about the France dividend withholding tax.

 Since 2013, company directors who pay dividends to themselves are subject to the social security contributions and the company is charged.
 As such, the company is liable for self-employed social security contributions on dividend payment if company owners receive dividends worth more than 10 percent of the company’s capital.
 As such, if the capital of the company is 10,000 EUR, then the social security contribution applied at normal rate on dividends paid is worth 1,000 EUR.
 However, if the 10 percent rate is not exceeded, then the social charges are of 15.5 percent.

 When it comes to investors, they are obligated to pay a withholding tax of 21% applied on the gross amount of dividends and the final payable amount is determined by the submission of the annual tax return.
 If the sum is higher than the tax due, then the investors receive a refund of the overpaid tax.
 In case it is less, then the marginal amount will be collected as part of the annual tax demand.
 More about France dividend withholding tax can be discussed with our attorneys.